45 Hidden Door Ideas

 To create this look in your home, skip the door handle, and opt for a spring-loaded hinge.
 This will give you a seamless appearance.
-You should also consider following the lines of your trim that are already in place.
+Also, consider following the lines of your trim that are already in place.
 This may mean that your door is a unique shape, such as having an angled top to follow the angle of the stairs.

 Consider having this hidden door swing outward.
 There may not be enough room under your stairs to have the door swing inward and still leave enough space for you to comfortably walk through the doorway.

 Another option is to disguise the door with wallpaper or paint.
 For the most effective camouflage, choose wallpaper or a painted mural with a lot of detail and design.
 The eye will get distracted by the pattern and image.
 You can choose a plain color, but you will still be able to see the seams around the door when it’s closed.

 The advantage of this method is that you can have a standard door handle on the door, and most people won’t notice it.
 It also works well for doors you want to hide but can’t turn into cabinetry, wainscoting, or bookshelves.
 Try using this method in a hallway where space is limited, but a bold wallpaper will make a beautiful interior design statement.

 Hidden Door FAQs